French Restaurant Logo Ideas:

 Sometimes less is more when it comes to logos.
 If you want customers to remember your name above all else, a handy way of accomplishing this is to only use your name as your logo.
-This logo is minimalistic yet stylish.
-It uses white space to draw all the attention to your business name or slogan.
+This logo is minimalistic yet stylish, using the Averia Libre typeface in brown to convey a sense of elegance.

-Inserting the coffee into the arc of the croissant is a clear sensory provocation inspired by French cuisine.
-It's a clever way of branding your restaurant as a French one.
-The Original Surfer font is inspired by Californian summers and has a sprightly, uplifting mood.
+Inserting a coffee cup into the arc of a croissant is a clear sensory provocation inspired by French cuisine.
+The Original Surfer typeface is inspired by Californian summers and has a sprightly, uplifting appeal.
+This idea is mirrored in the bold orange and dark blue color palette.

 The image centered in this logo is that of a crepe.
-This is an ideal logo for a French café or restaurant known for its desserts.
+This is an ideal image for a French café known for its desserts.
 The Autour One typeface features a French design aesthetic.
 The red, brown, and gold color scheme creates a striking impression and has plenty of charm.

 The chef's hat and mustache over a plate of food is a fun way of combining all things French and cuisine into one.
 The bright orange color, combined with the fun Autour One typeface, serves to capture the attention of passers by and elicits a positive, uplifting mood in customers.

 How do I create a French restaurant logo?

 Think about your customers and what they want from a French restaurant.
 Be sure to combine a variety of elements, including typeface, colors, and iconography, to create a striking but personal design.
-You can experiment with unique icons and many typefaces with our free French restaurant logo generator until you find the one that conveys your brand's message perfectly.
+You can experiment with unique icons and many typefaces with our free French restaurant logo generator until you find one that conveys your brand's message perfectly.

 What are some ideas for a cool French restaurant logo?

 One cool idea for a French restaurant logo is to mold the French flag into the arc shape of a croissant.
 This is a clever way of affirming to the public your commitment to being authentically French.

 How can I come up with a creative French restaurant logo?